fischerling/allocbench/Readme.md

 	  -r RUNS, --runs RUNS  how often the benchmarks run -v, --verbose         more output
 	  -b BENCHMARKS [BENCHMARKS ...], --benchmarks BENCHMARKS [BENCHMARKS ...] benchmarks to run
 	  -ns, --nosum          don't produce plots
 	  -sd SUMMARYDIR, --summarydir SUMMARYDIR
-	  directory where all plots and the summary go
+	                        directory where all plots and the summary go -a, --analyse         collect allocation sizes
-	  -a, --analyse         collect allocation sizes
+	  --nolibmemusage       don't use libmemusage to analyse